Conditions: Chyle Leak

 How is a chyle leak identified?

 Since patients are routinely required to have an empty stomach before surgery, chyle fluid has no fat (specifically long chain triglycerides) in it.
 While this is an appropriate safety measure, chyle without long chain triglycerides is colorless, making identification of a chyle leak much less obvious than blood leaking from a blood vessel.
-A surgeon may observe a chyle leak in the same operation in which the leak occurred by observing a flow of clear liquid from a site in the surgical bed, which may be more likely in areas where larger chyle channels, such as the thoracic duct, are likely to be found.
-If not identified during the initial surgery, a chyle leak typically presents after surgery when a patient begins to eat food with some fat in it, which increases the volume and flow of chyle.
-At the leak site, a fluid collection in or near the surgical wound may occur, and if a surgical drain is in place, the drain fluid may increase in volume and change color to a milky white.
+A surgeon may observe a chyle leak by observing a flow of clear liquid from a site in the surgical bed.
+Intentional observation for such a chyle leak is heightened when surgical manipulation is undertaken in areas where larger chyle channels, such as the thoracic duct, are likely to be found.
+When a chyle leak is identified during surgery, it may be and ligated (repaired) at that time.
+If not identified during the initial surgery, a chyle leak typically presents after surgery when a patient begins to eat food with some fat in it, which increases the volume and flow of chyle throughout the lymphatic system.
+At the leak site, a fluid collection in or near the surgical wound may occur, and if a surgical drain is in place, the drain fluid may increase in volume and change color from red to a milky (whiteish) red.

 How is a chyle leak treated?